Finalizer (video game)

 Finalizer - Super Transformation is a vertically scrolling shooter released in arcades by Konami in 1985.
 The player controls a jet flying through several different states in America shooting different enemies.

+Gameplay

+Finalizer is a vertical-scrolling shooter game.

+Development and release

-Reception
+Reception and legacy

-In Japan, Game Machine listed Finalizer in their January 15, 1986 issue as being the fourth most-successful table arcade unit of the month.
+In Japan, Game Machine listed Finalizer in their January 15, 1986, issue as being the fourth most-successful table arcade unit of the month.

+Micom BASIC Magazine writer Akira Yamashita speculated that the game's idea was possibly arranged into Knightmare (1986).